yeswici/boringssl/README.md

 The fork can also be built with shared libraries, to do so, run `cmake -DBUILD_SHARED_LIBRARIES=ON -GNinja ..`.

 To execute the white-box and black-box tests, run `ninja run_tests` from the `build` directory.
+These largely exclude the OQS key-exchanges, which can be tested using `ninja run_oqs_tests`.

 ### Running